pfaivre/mdp/README.md

 it in a very simple way.

 Each password has 3 informations:
-* Domain : (or service or URL) where the account is registred
+* Domain : (or service or URL) where the account is registered
 * Login : identifier for the account
 * Password